YanceyA/Danger_Klipper_Docs/docs/MPC.md

 #*# fan_ambient_transfer=0.155082, 0.20156, 0.216441
 ```

+> [!NOTE]
+> If the [extruder] section is in a .cfg file other than printer.cfg the SAVE_CONFIG command may not be able to write the calibration parameters and klippy will provide an error.

-The model parameters are not suitable for pre-configuration or are not explicitly determinable.
+These model parameters are not suitable for pre-configuration or are not explicitly determinable.
 Advanced users could tweak these post calibration based on the following guidance: Slightly increasing these values will increase the temperature where MPC settles and slightly decreasing them will decrease the settling temperature.

-> [!NOTE]
-> If the [extruder] section is located in a cfg file other than printer.cfg the SAVE_CONFIG command may not be able to write the calibration parameters and klippy will provide an error.

 - `block_heat_capacity:`
   Heat capacity of the heater block in (J/K).